 Though easily trained, these dogs are not for everyone.
 They need an experienced owner willing to take the time each day to provide the training need and the mental stimulation to keep them happy.

-This breed would be a good choice someone in need of a guard dog.
+The Belgian Malinois dog would be a good choice someone in need of a guard dog.
 In fact, many owners would suggest that this is the best guard dog you can get.
 Known for their work with the military and law enforcement, there were also used as Russian Prison Dogs.

 They are smaller than German Shepherd and have a lighter build.
 They may be smaller, but their strength, energy, drive and work ethic are unsurpassed.
 Those dogs that are used in a professional setting undergo training known as Schutzhund training that prepares them to be a guard.

 Many individuals choose this breed to be a personal protection dog and if trained properly can be a force to be reckoned with.
 An intruder may think twice before entering a property guarded by a Belgian Malinois.

 Here is a well-trained Belgian Malinois Dog in action.

 Belgian Malinois Dogs are generally a healthy breed with a lifespan of 12-14 years.
 The main genetic problems that have been identified in the breed is hip and elbow dysplasia, progressive retinal atrophy (PRA), pannus, cataracts, and epilepsy.